2 men charged with murder in Des Moines slaying

 DES MOINES, Iowa (AP) - Authorities say they’ve identified two suspects in the slaying of a man whose body was found in a homeless camp near downtown Des Moines.

 Police say they’ve charged 46-year-old Des Moines resident Yancy Freland and 26-year-old Bryan Norris, also of Des Moines, with first-degree murder.
-Norris‘ attorney in an unrelated case declined to comment Tuesday.
-Freland’s attorney in an unrelated case didn’t immediately return an Associated Press message.
+Their attorneys in unrelated cases didn’t immediately return Associated Press messages on Tuesday.

 Freland already was in custody on a probation violation.
 Norris has been in custody since Sept.
 13, charged with assault on a police officer.